Lights Out: The Effects of Light Pollution on Bird Health

-Biologist Valentina Alaasam will discuss her work examining the effects of light pollution on the health of birds and what that research can teach us about how animals adapt to a changing environment where more light at night is the new normal.
+In this video, biologist Valentina Alaasam discusses her work examining the effects of light pollution on the health of birds and what that research can teach us about how animals adapt to a changing environment where more light at night is the new normal.

-Ashley Peery, educator for the exhibition, Outbreak: Epidemics in a Connected World at the Smithsonian’s National Museum of Natural History, will moderate the discussion.
+Moderator: Ashley Peery, educator for the exhibition, Outbreak: Epidemics in a Connected World at the Smithsonian’s National Museum of Natural History